santhoshpkumar/FindingLaneLinesOnTheRoad/README.md

 average_lines() does this task for the 2 collections left and right lines found from separate_lines function call.

 Finally extrapolate_lines does the task of calculating and drawing the two left and right lanes.
 The inputs to the function are slope and intercept along with the two co-ordinates that indicate the start and end for the lane.
 Start and End are the co-ordinates of our roi region which depicts the upper and lower boundary up to which we want to extrapolate the averaged lines.

+[image1]: ./test_images/challenge_089.jpg "Grayscale"

+If you'd like to include images to show how the pipeline works, here is how to include an image:

+![alt text][image1]

 # 2. Potential shortcomings with the pipeline